Award Winning Solution for Complex Cubing and Palletizing Problem

 The Client & Objective

-One of the world’s largest supply chain management companies tasked with contract packaging for a global electronics company reached out to MMCI Robotics for a very unique packing and palletizing solution for one of its order fulfillment facilities.
+One of the world’s largest supply chain management companies tasked with contract packaging for a global electronics company reached out to MMCI Robotics for a very unique packing and robotic palletizing solution for one of its order fulfillment facilities.

 The goal was to develop an integrated system that improved order accuracy, enhanced quality control and increased labor efficiency while reducing shipping and operating costs.